apache/incubator-heron/website2/docs/extending-heron-metric-sink.md

 `metrics_sinks.yaml` file in the base configuration template, any topology submitted using that configuration will include the custom sink.

 You must [re-compile
-Heron](../../developers/compiling) if you want to include the configuration in a new distribution of [Heron CLI](../../operators/heron-cli).
+Heron](compiling-overview) if you want to include the configuration in a new distribution of [Heron CLI](user-manuals-heron-cli).